codemagic-ci-cd/codemagic-docs/content/getting-started/building-a-snap-package.md

     snap install your-package.snap --dangerous

 In case you are packaging a **Flutter application**, be sure to set `SNAPCRAFT_BUILD_ENVIRONMENT` environment variable to `host`.
 It is required to avoid virtualization.
 Read more about virtualization options [here](https://flutter.dev/docs/deployment/linux).
 Additionally, Snapcraft manages all the dependencies according to `snapcraft.yaml` configuration.
-There is no need to include Flutter version in `codemagic.yaml`.
+There is no need to include the Flutter version in `codemagic.yaml`.

 {{<notebox>}}
 **Note**: Snap is only available on Linux instances.
 Make sure to have `instance_type: linux` or `instance_type: linux_x2` in your `codemagic.yaml`.
 See the build machine specification [here](../specs/versions-linux/).